 The Issuer is subject to rules and regulations regarding money laundering, corruption and the financing of terrorism.
-These rules and regulations have been tightened in recent years and may be further tightened and more strictly enforced in the future in particular by implementing the fourth anti-money laundering directive (Directive (EU) 2015/849 of the European Parliament and of the Council), the national implementation of which is has been completed by the adoption of Law no. 129/2019 on preventing and combating money laundering and terrorist financing and amending and supplementing certain legislative acts.
+These rules and regulations have been tightened in recent years and may be further tightened and more strictly enforced in the future in particular by implementing the fourth anti-money laundering directive (Directive (EU) 2015/849 of the European Parliament and of the Council) and the fifth anti-money laundering directive (Directive (EU) 2018/843 of the European Parliament and of the Council), the national implementation of which is has been completed by the adoption of Law no. 129/2019 on preventing and combating money laundering and terrorist financing and amending and supplementing certain legislative acts.
 In recent years, enforcement of these laws and regulations against financial institutions in Romania has become more stringent and proactive.
 Monitoring compliance with anti-money laundering, anti-corruption, anti-terrorism financing and sanctions rules can result in a significant financial burden on banks and other financial institutions and can pose significant technical problems.
 Although the Issuer has internal policies and procedures and several monitoring measures designed to ensure compliance with the applicable anti-money laundering, anti-corruption, anti-terrorism financing or sanctions rules, these cannot provide complete assurance that the Issuer's employees, management members, partners, agents, service providers or intermediaries will not take actions in violations of these rules for which the Issuer or another member of the BT Group may be ultimately held responsible.
 The Issuer cannot therefore guarantee that it is in compliance with all applicable anti-money laundering, anti-corruption, anti-terrorism financing and sanctions rules at all times.